 - Student Financial Services only accepts funds that cover a student’s educational expenses.
 If a payment is received that is not for payment of educational expenses for the current term, a student can request to either: (1) Leave the funds on their student account to cover future term educational expenses or (2) Wake Forest will return the funds via the original method of payment to the originator of the payment.

-- Tuition & course fees are refunded to both full and part time students according to the Return of Funds Policies 2014-2015
+- Tuition & course fees are refunded to both full and part time students according to the Return of Title IV 2015-2016

 - Online Counseling & Human Services Programs are refunded according to the Online Counseling Refund 2014-2015 Schedule.

 - Mandatory fees such as transcript, student health service fee, student activity fee and technology fee are nonrefundable after the first day of classes.